dirvine/data_chain/docs/0029-data-chains.md

 # Unresolved questions

-- At a checkpoint (when a group splits) the majority will decrease significantly.
-Should there be a checkpoint link (that is identifiable) ten mark the chain, allowing this reduction?

 Not initially required, but should be considered in near future.

 - Effective handling of removed blocks from the chain.
 (A holder can remove blocks but not add them)
 - Effective checkpoints of chains to reduce size.
 - Store efficiently on disk (disk based key value store of [DataChain])
 - Calculate vote weights and ensure collusion is not possible in a group.
-- After a network segmentation all data blocks will be required to be signed again from the new close group.
-Possibly a secondary genesis block is required here, or a special checkpoint.

 [github]: https://github.com/dirvine/data_chain
 [Block]: https://dirvine.github.io/data_chain/master/data_chain/chain/block/struct.Block.html